 - Missing system files especially respppoe.sys, or when these system files are corrupt.

-- Damaged system driver which can be caused by presence of Virus on the system.
+- Damaged system driver which can be caused by the presence of viruses on the system.

 How to Fix Connection Failed with Error 651